A. Lawrence Foster

-Abel Lawrence Foster (September 17, 1802 – May 21, 1877) was a 19th Century American lawyer who served one term as a United States Representative from New York from 1841 to 1843.
+Abel Lawrence Foster (September 17, 1802 – May 21, 1877) was an American lawyer who was a United States representative from New York for one term, from 1841 to 1843.

 Biography

 A. Lawrence Foster was born on September 17, 1802, in Littleton, Massachusetts.
 He studied law in Vernon, New York, was admitted to the bar and commenced practice in Morrisville, New York, in 1827.

 Congress

 Foster ran unsuccessfully for Congress in 1838.
 In 1840, he was elected as a Whig to the Twenty-seventh Congress (March 4, 1841, to March 3, 1843).
 During his term, Foster was Chairman of the Committee on Expenditures in the Department of the Treasury.
 He did not run for reelection in 1842.

 Later career

 Memorial marker over the grave of A. Lawrence Foster at Glenwood Cemetery.

 In 1844, he moved to a farm in Fairfax, Virginia, which included the land that is now Tysons Corner.
 In the 1850s, he served as a Fairfax County Commissioner.

 During the Civil War Foster supported the Union, and relocated temporarily to Washington, D.C.
 In 1862, he was appointed U.S. Indian Agent for the Chippewa of the Mississippi in Minnesota.

 After the Civil War he returned to Fairfax, and was appointed one of three U.S. Tax Commissioners for the northern part of the state after Virginia was readmitted to the Union.
 In this capacity he was responsible for the sale to the federal government of the Robert E. Lee estate, which is now Arlington National Cemetery.